bundlewrap/bundlewrap/doc/quickstart.rst

 .. hint::

-	It is highly recommended to use git or another SCM tool to keep track of your repository.
+	It is highly recommended to use git or another :abbr:`SCM (Source Code Management)` tool to keep track of your repository.
 You may want to start doing that right away.

-At this point you will want to edit ``nodes.py`` and maybe change "localhost" to the hostname of a system you have passwordless (including sudo) SSH access to.
+At this point you will want to edit :file:`nodes.py` and maybe change "localhost" to the hostname of a system you have passwordless (including sudo) SSH access to.

 .. note::